-Rick and Morty season 4 part 2: How to watch the latest episodes
+Rick and Morty Season 4 Part 2: How to watch the latest episodes

 - In the UK, fans will have to wait a little longer, but only a little.
 The new episode will be out on Thursday, May 7th.
 It will broadcast live at 10pm BST, on E4.

-The new season is set to be ten episodes long, so fans can look forward to five more installments in the current series.
+The new season is set to be ten episodes long, so fans can look forward to five more instalments in the current series.

 Anyone who knows Rick and Morty knows that predicting what they – or the show’s writers – are going to do is basically a complete waste of time.
 The show is so fun because of its absurdity and unpredictability.
 With that said, there are one or two hints in the trailer for season 4 part 2.